A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

-\item \textit{How can bursting be restored in further mature SACs?} Zheng et al. show that bursting activity can be re-initiated pharmacologically in P8 (stage III) and P22 retinas with chemical agents upon i) blocking all synaptic connections (gap junctions, cholinergic, gabaergic and glutamatergic synapses), especially inhibition and ii) decreasing the conductance of the fast inhibitory $K^+$ channels.
+\item \textit{How can bursting be restored in further mature SACs?} Zheng et al. \cite{zheng-lee-etal:06} show that bursting activity can be re-initiated pharmacologically in P8 (stage III) and P22 retinas with chemical agents upon i) blocking all synaptic connections (gap junctions, cholinergic, gabaergic and glutamatergic synapses), especially inhibition by applying an antagonist cocktail and ii) decreasing the conductance of the fast inhibitory $K^+$ channels, by applying tetraethylammonium (TEA).
 This suggests that upon maturation, bursting is in fact suppressed by alterations in the intrinsic properties of individual SACs.
 Particularly, in the same preparation (P8 isolated SACs), the authors apply a voltage-gated $K^+$ channel blocker tetraethylammonium (TEA), which results in restoring bursting activity in isolated mature SACs (Fig \ref{Fig:P4}, third row, left).
-A potential type of potassium channels involved is the TEA (tetraethylammonium)-sensitive $K^+$ of the $Kv_3$ family.
+A potential type of potassium channels involved is the TEA -sensitive $K^+$ of the $Kv_3$ family.
 Therefore, this experiment emphasizes once again the potential role of fast potassium channels and especially the $Kv_3$ family.
 We mimic the blocking of these channels in our model by decreasing the conductance $g_K$.
 When $g_K$ is small enough, we reproduce the bursting restoration (Fig \ref{Fig:P4} , third row, right).
-This example corresponds, in the heat map, to a motion from $(g_K,V_3)=(14,-40)$ (region B) to $(g_K,V_3)=(4.5,-30)$ (region C).
-Note that the chosen value $V_3=-35$ mV allows us fix the maximal depolarization to $-20$ mV, the value observed by Ozaita et al. \cite{ozaita-petit-jacques-etal:04} for further mature SACs.
-Remark that the lower branch of the heat map \ref{fig:HeatMapIBI_vs_gK_V3_theta1_sigma4_VL-72} (region between G and B in the bifurcation map) corresponds to interburst intervals of the order of $8-16$ min, so according to SACs recording not to a biophysically plausible bursting regime.
+This example corresponds, in Fig \ref{fig:HeatMapIBI_vs_gK_V3_theta1_sigma4_VL-72}, to a motion from $(g_K,V_3)=(10 nS,-34 mV)$ (region B) to $(g_K,V_3)=(8 nS,-34 mV)$ (region C).
+Note that the chosen value $V_3=-34$ mV allows us to fix the maximal depolarization to $-20$ mV, the value observed by Ozaita et al. \cite{ozaita-petit-jacques-etal:04} for further mature SACs.
+Remark also that the lower branch of the heat map Fig \ref{fig:HeatMapIBI_vs_gK_V3_theta1_sigma4_VL-72} (region between G and B in the bifurcation map) corresponds to interburst intervals of the order of $8-16$ min, so according to SACs recording not to a biophysically plausible bursting regime.